nuclearus/nuclearus.github.io/_posts/2021-05-26-takedown-of-taboo.md

 I figured out a way to determine whether
 1. Any moral problem has an overall solution (has a steady state as opposed to eternally fucked)
 2. How to reach an average consensus

+Basically, the short version is:
+There is a line - a spectrum of PRO to ANTI.

+If someone is leaning Pro, put them full ANTI.
+If leaning anti, put full Pro.

+Then, they have to try to reach to their original belief via logic.
+If they can't, blah.
+Too bad.
+You're stuck where you are.
+Now, the opposing member (Y) will see if they can push back X by checking whether their logic makes sense.
+Let's say X is on the - side, and started from the + to move to -.
+If Y can find a logical jump that X did which isn't actaully logical, that means that X's arguments can only go so far towards the -.
+X does this to Y.
+You can have multiple generations of this, and eventually you'll reach an average conclusion that both parties (should) will agree on.
+Or atleast, after N tries, just average the 2 out and call that a value.
+This will be visualised as a line between the line-spectrum from + to -.

+Then, iterate this process on a large population, finding the line for each set of people.
+Eventually, you should find the average value that a population beliefs about N concept.
+Doesn't mean it's right, just what is the cultural average.